 Attention will be given to selecting individuals on the "A" list.
 Scrutiny and discussion of the CVs or resumes and informal feedback about the prospect list may also be solicited from colleagues outside the committee.
 This list should be forwarded to the Dean for final approval.
-The search committee is encouraged to contact candidates via Skype, Google Voice or other means of video conferencing especially if the candidate is long-distance or overseas.
+The search committee is encouraged to contact candidates virtually as a means of narrowing the list of acceptable candidates.